MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-additional-methods.md

 # Additional methods to authenticate to Azure resources from Python apps

 This article lists additional methods apps can use to authenticate to Azure resources.
-The methods on this page are less commonly used and, when possible, it's encouraged to use one of the methods outlined in the [authenticating Python apps to Azure using the Azure SDK overview](./authentication-overview.md) article.
+The methods on this page are less commonly used and, when possible, we encourage you to use one of the methods outlined in the [authenticating Python apps to Azure using the Azure SDK overview](./authentication-overview.md) article.

 ## Interactive browser authentication